shriram-jagan/legate-examples/README.md

-This repo contains examples that will eventually be added to https://github.com/nv-legate
+This repo contains examples that will be included in Legate's documentation (https://github.com/nv-legate)